DynaCLR: Contrastive Learning of Cellular Dynamics with Temporal Regularization: Experiments

 \subsection{Organelle remodeling during infection}

-Viral infection causes restructuring of organelles, such as the condensation of the ER where replication sites are established\citep{cortese_integrative_2020}.
+Viral infection causes restructuring of organelles, such as the condensation of the ER where replication sites are established \citep{cortese_integrative_2020, scherer_fluorescent_2021}.
 The range of organelle responses to specific perturbations can be challenging to define a priori.
-By tracking cells in the learned representation space, we can correlate the observed organelle remodeling with the other cell states, such as infection and cell cycle.
-We highlight these structural alterations in (Figure~\ref{fig:organelle-dynamics}), demonstrating the progressive condensation of the ER.
-Tracks 2-4 illustrate a range of possible responses; e.g., Track 4 shows an infected cell whose ER is not substantially remodeled.
-Our future work will extend the DynaCLR framework to learn embeddings of organelle remodeling We developed the napari-iohub plugin to link the dynamics of cells in the embedding space (visualized via UMAP or PCA projections) with dynamics in the real space in multiple channels(Video \ref{vid:napari-plugin}).
-This plugin enables inspection of the evolution of the cell and organelle phenotypes and interactive annotations of clusters of phenotypes.
+By tracking cells in the learned representation space, we can correlate the observed organelle remodeling with other cell states, such as infection and cell cycle.

+We trained a time-aware DynaCLR-DENV-ER+Ph to explore these relationships using a 30-minute temporal resolution dataset using the ER fluorescence marker and phase imaging.
+Structural changes of the cell and the ER are shown in \autoref{fig:organelle-dynamics}a,c, which show progressive ER condensation through infection.
+We computed ranked correlations between the engineered cell features and the principal components of the learned embeddings (\autoref{fig:organelle-dynamics}a-b, \autoref{fig:PC_vs_CF_organelle}) to interpret the representation space and identify the features that strongly contribute to the observed structure of embeddings.
+The model reliably captured ER remodeling due to infection within and out of distribution test sets (\autoref{fig:organelle-remodelling-phate}).

+We sought to analyze ER remodeling \emph{due to} cell division and infection.
+The DynaCLR-DENV-VS+Ph and DynaCLR-DENV-ER+Ph models enabled embedding of 3-channel imaging data (phase + viral sensor + SEC61) for discovery of changes in ER due to infection~\autoref{fig:organelle-dynamics-umap} and cell division.
+However, asynchronous cell division and infection state transitions posed a challenge for quantitative analysis.